Is Grandvalira-Canillo snowsure?

 | April | 12 cm | 2.1 days |

-The average snowfall forecast during week 1 of May for Grandvalira-Canillo is 9 cm.
-There are typically 1.8 snowy days during this week.
-Grandvalira-Canillo prevailing weather and snow conditions during the first week of May at the middle elevation of the ski area at 2160m, based on historical averages over the last 18 years: At this time of year the mean freezing level (2739m) is a little above the middle elevation of Grandvalira-Canillo.
-Based on long-term averages, there are two days with snowfall per week in Grandvalira-Canillo at the start of May but with the same probbaility of rain falling rather than snow Forecast model average snowfall for the week is 9cm.
-Temperatures averaging above freezing both day and night in Grandvalira-Canillo during week one of May with average maximum temperature 4.5°C and minimum temperature 2.9°C at the middle elevation.
-Expect the sun to come out on two or three days per week.
-Mostly light winds (average 13km/h) but there is a 50% chance that the mean wind speed will be more than more than 30km/h one day.
+The average snowfall forecast during week 4 of June for Grandvalira-Canillo is 0 cm.
+There are typically 0.0 snowy days during this week.
+Grandvalira-Canillo typical weather and snow conditions during the last week of June at the middle elevation of the ski area at 2160m, based on historical averages over the last 18 years: At this time of year the average freezing level (4038m) is well above the mid altitude of Grandvalira-Canillo.
+Snowy weather is very unlikely in Grandvalira-Canillo at the end of June but in a typical year there are a couple of wet days during this week of June.
+Typical temperatures are well above freezing both night and day at the mid altitude in Grandvalira-Canillo during week four of June with the average afternoon temperature 13.2°C and the minimum temperature 11.1°C. Expect the sun to shine on three or four days per week.
+Generally light winds (average 10km/h).

 Snow History: Compare Resorts